couchbaselabs/try-cb-python/README.md

 > **_NOTE:_** See above for specific details on running your database in Couchbase Capella.

 1. Make sure you have `Python 3.7` or later installed on your machine.
-2. Copy the `requirements.txt` file from the sample-app-python folder in the [parent image repository](https://github.com/couchbaselabs/sample-app-parent-images) to the sample application directory
-3. Install the project dependencies by running:
+2. Install the project dependencies by running:
    `pip install -r requirements.txt`
-4. Start the database:
+3. Start the database:
    `docker compose -f mix-and-match.yml up -d db` `export CB_HOST=localhost CB_USER=Administrator CB_PSWD=password`
    `./wait-for-couchbase.sh echo Couchbase is ready!` The `wait-for-couchbase` wrapper waits until the database has started, and loaded the sample data and indexes.
    If the database is already running, you can skip this step
-5. Start the backend:
+4. Start the backend:
    `python3 travel.py -c $CB_HOST -u $CB_USER -p $CB_PSWD`
-6. Start the frontend:
+5. Start the frontend:
    `docker-compose -f mix-and-match.yml up frontend`

 ### Running the Frontend Manually

 To run the frontend components manually without Docker, follow the guide [here](https://github.com/couchbaselabs/try-cb-frontend-v2)

+## Editing the Backend

+You may want to make changes to the backend, without running it manually.
+Couchbase have provided a profile in the `docker-compose.yml` to run the backend mounted on the code in this directory.
+This allows you to make changes to the backend code, and see it instantly reflected in the container.

+To start the application in this mode, run the command:

+    docker compose --profile server-local up

+If your database is running in Capella, run this command instead:

+    $ CB_HOST={your-connection-string}
+    $ CB_USER={your-username}
+    $ CB_PSWD={your-password}

+    docker compose --profile capella-local up

+You still need to complete all the [setup steps](#run-the-database-in-capella).

+> **_NOTE:_** As this mode does not use a prebuilt image, you may encounter dependency issues when building the backend image.

 ## REST API Reference and Tests